pooyaostvoar/TestProject/alembic/README.md

 Currently, the development environment uses **SQLite** for testing and development.
 All migrations are applied to this SQLite database.
 You can find it in the project's root directory as `./tests.db`.

 - This is a simple local database used to quickly apply and test migrations.
-- In production, you can switch to a more robust database like PostgreSQL by modifying the `DATABASE_URL` in the `.env` file or your Docker configuration and also change `sqlalchemy.url` in `alembic.ini`.
+- In production, you can switch to a more robust database like PostgreSQL by modifying the `DATABASE_URL` in the `.env` file or your Docker configuration.

 #### Checking the SQLite Database